sidney-eliot/3d-artists-handbook/content/Hair.md

 ### Placing Hair Cards

->[!info] Hair texture map setup in Blender
+>[!info] Hair texture map setup in Blender (ToDo: move to a different section)
 >
 >- Roughness: Color map > Color Ramp > P. BSDF
 >- Alpha: Alpha map(Alpha plug) > P. BSDF (Blend Mode and Shadow Mode to Alpha Hashed)

->[!info] Hair texture map setup in Unreal Engine
+>[!info] Hair card placing strategies

->[!info]  Placing Strategies
+>
-- It often helps to sculp a sphere of the rough shape of the hairstyle to be able to place the hair cards easier
+>- It often helps to sculp a sphere of the rough shape of the hairstyle to be able to place the hair cards easier
-- Start with a base to cover the scalp and then start designing the hair.
+>- Start with a base to cover the scalp and then start designing the hair.
 Another way to do this to bake hair into the head texture map so that the scalp is not bare skin
-- When placing the hair it's fine to move the hair both in object and edit mode
+>- When placing the hair it's fine to move the hair both in object and edit mode
-- When placing the hair card slowly start adding loops horizontally and vertical.
+>- When placing the hair card slowly start adding loops horizontally and vertical.
 Curving the mesh around the head is important and makes this method really look good, flat hair card meshes will result in bad looking hair

-#### Things to Watch Out For
+>[!warning] Things to watch out for when placing hair cards
+>
-- Use as much of the hair strand as possible
+>- Use as much of the hair strand as possible
-- Watch out that when moving the vertices you don't move them in UV space, in blender sliding verts would do this and should thus be avoided
+>- Watch out that when moving the vertices, you don't move them in the UV space (In Blender [sliding vertices](https://docs.blender.org/manual/en/latest/modeling/meshes/editing/vertex/slide_vertices.html) will also move them in UV space and should thus be avoided)
-- Never extrude the hair card only add new detail in with loop cuts
+>- Never extrude the hair card, only add in new detail with [loop cuts](https://docs.blender.org/manual/en/latest/modeling/meshes/tools/loop.html)
-- Keep a UV window open and try to make all faces in UV space have equal sizes
+>- Keep a UV window open and try to make all faces in UV space have equal sizes
-- Try to have hair cards not clip through each other
+>- Try to have hair cards not clip through each other

 ### Rendering Hair Cards
 #### Things to Check Before Rendering